 Individual and Family Court Ordered Therapy

-By stipulation of both attorneys or an Order of the Judge, there are times the services of a therapist are requested.
-In some cases, the 730 evaluators may suggest to the Judge that one or both of the parents or their children may benefit from private therapy.
+By stipulation of the attorneys or an Order of the Judge, there are times the services of a therapist are requested.
+In some cases, the 730 evaluators may suggest to the Judge that one or both of the parents or their children may benefit from individual or family therapy.
 There may be concerns an individual is angry, depressed, or may need assistance with parenting skills.
-Whatever the reason, if Mitchell Rosen is specifically requested, it is essential that he has a copy of the stipulation, Court Order, or 730 recommendations that state reasons for the therapy.
-The cost for every 50 minutes is $200.00.
+Whatever the reason, if Mitchell Rosen is specifically requested, it is essential he has a copy of the stipulation, Court Order, or 730 recommendations that state reasons for the therapy.
+The cost for every 50 minutes is $175.00.
 It is the same price for an individual, couple, or family.
 You pay for the time not the number of participants.
 Often this type of therapy is ordered as confidential (no information is shared) or non-confidential (confidentiality is waived and Mr. Rosen may report to the court).
-Reports are billed at the rate of $200.00 per hour.
+Reports are billed separately as is testimony and/or depositions if required.
 Payment for the report is due 10 days before the court hearing and once the report is written, there are no refunds.

 3111 & 3118 Child Custody Evaluations